Additional affordable housing provision: quality report

 Additional affordable housing statistics provide summary information on the number of additional affordable housing units delivered across Wales during the year.
 The figures cover all additional affordable housing units, whether through new build, purchase, acquisition, leasing or conversion of existing dwellings.
 They do not take account of any loss of affordable housing stock through demolitions or sales during the year.

-As well as the detailed analysis shown within this annual release, all data at an individual local authority and National Park level are published on StatsWales.
+As well as the detailed analysis shown within this annual release, data at an individual local authority and National Park level are published on StatsWales.

 Policy and operational context